 By the time I got to the… Continue Reading

 Veteran Level 1 Seminar flowmasters Chuck Carswell and Adrian Bozman talk about their strategies for surviving life on the road.

 Chuck Carswell is a master of efficiency.
 As a veteran Level 1 Seminar flowmaster, Carswell spends almost every weekend of the year traveling around the world and teaching people how to move well.

 When he goes to the airport, he parks in the same spot each time.
 He walks through the same security gate each… Continue Reading

 Molly Godby may work out alone, but in the middle of the WOD she feels the presence of other garage CrossFitters who urge her to keep going.

 Tick-tock.
 It’s just the clock and me.
 No one else dropping weights.
 No coach yelling at me to pick up that bar, to explode from the hips.
 Only me, my music, my sweat, my thoughts and that ticking clock, mocking me as I… Continue Reading

 Master Sgt.
 Eric Johnson believes true intensity and focus can make the difference between good and great.

 At the age of 41, I have spent 22 years as a United States Marine, and I’ve been an avid weightlifter, American Mountain Guides Association rock-climbing instructor, ski instructor and martial-arts instructor.
 I’ve always thought of myself as being in pretty good shape.
-I can run three miles in under 21 minutes and do 20… Continue Reading
+I can run three miles in under 21… Continue Reading

 October 25, 2012